 ‘Hot-start’ PCR offered a way to overcome the specificity issues.
 Approaches include excluding the Taq DNA polymerase enzyme and spiking it into the mixture once thermal cycling begins at high temperatures or using antibodies specific to Taq that could block the enzyme’s activity at room temperature.
 In the first approach, process issues include the labor-intensive requirements of opening all the tubes during the reaction and adding small volumes of reagents, risking contamination.
 Antibodies are still used in ‘hot start’ reactions, but NEB, the life science reagent supplier now offers a best in class alternative, that is based on DNA aptamers.

-In their product, NEB use a SOMAmer, a specific type of aptamer from SomaLogic that includes specific nucleobase modification to improve the inhibition profile and reduce unintended side effects.
 Just as the antibody-Taq inhibitory solution worked, the Taq aptamer used by NEB inhibits Taq polymerase at room temperature.
 This DNA aptamer solution has proven to yield highly specific PCR reactions with additional advantages over the antibody-Taq inhibitor: